damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ### Get-AzServiceBusGeoDRConfiguration
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSNamespaceAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery`.
-- Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusDRConfigurationAttributes` to
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusDRConfigurationAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery`.
 - `-Name` parameter would be removed from `-InputObject` parameter set.
 Henceforth,`-InputObject` must  contain the ResourceId  of  Disaster Recovery Configuration alias.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### New-AzServiceBusGeoDRConfiguration
-- Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusDRConfigurationAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusDRConfigurationAttributes` to
+  `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery`.
 -  `-InputObject` and `-ResourceId` are not supported during resource creation, hence are being removed.